SLKone/staging/_case-studies/Operational-Performance-Improvement-for-a-$100M-Medical-Repair-and-Maintenance-Organization.md

 - Rapid operational assessment leveraging Celonis process mining software followed by interviews with key stakeholders to confirm opportunities​
 - Executed an immersive design thinking approach to understand needs and gaps of the existing training curriculum​
 - Worked with finance team to understand invoicing process; discovering highly manual process with data gaps ​
-- Identified user-experience issues within the work order and parts ordering process which made training more difficult; training also taught “how the system worked” and not “how to use the system”
+- Identified user-experience issues within the work order and parts ordering process which made training more difficult; training also taught "how the system worked" and not "how to use the system"

 #### Leading With Results
 - **~$100k in headcount savings** by building a Python based tool to integrate field service and account systems​